Keyboard shortcuts

 • C, Python, and Julia bindings share the same Rust core.

-Transmission readers cover MATPOWER, PSS/E revisions 33 through 35, PowerWorld AUX and PWB, PSLF EPC, PowerModels JSON, egret JSON, pandapower JSON, PyPSA CSV folders, GO Challenge 3 JSON, Surge JSON, GridFM Parquet datasets, and PowerIO JSON snapshots.
+Transmission readers cover MATPOWER, PSS/E revisions 33 through 35, PowerWorld AUX and PWB, PSLF EPC, PowerModels JSON, egret JSON, pandapower JSON, PyPSA CSV folders, GO Challenge 3 JSON, Surge JSON, DeepMind OPFData FullTop and N-1 dataset JSON, and GridFM Parquet datasets.
 PowerWorld PWD is a display artifact and uses the display API.
 Distribution readers and writers live in powerio-dist for OpenDSS, PowerModelsDistribution ENGINEERING JSON, and BMOPF JSON.

 Where to look: